Mr Mulligan (horse): Point-to-point racing

 Before running under official National Hunt rules, Mr Mulligan competed in Ireland on the amateur Point-to-point circuit.
 In early 1994, the six-year-old failed to complete the course in his first three attempts.
 He fell at Punchestown, "slipped up" at Cashel and unseated his rider in a race at Summerhill.
-On 8 May he finally showed some promise, winning a three-mile event for maidens at Nenagh in Tipperary by a distance (more than thirty lengths).
+On 8 May he finally showed some promise, winning a three-mile event for maidens at Nenagh in County Tipperary by a distance (more than thirty lengths).

 Mr Mulligan was then sent to England to be trained professionally by Kim Bailey.
 In November 1994 Mr Mulligan had his first race under rules when he ran in a Novice chase at Newbury Racecourse.
 He went into a clear lead despite several jumping mistakes, but stumbled and fell at the eleventh fence.
 Mr Mulligan sustained a serious neck injury in the fall and did not race again for ten months.